dandouglas/ng-rollbar/README.md

 How it works
 ------------

-The library decorates angulars `$exceptionHandler` with a call to `Rollbar.error` with the catched exception and the cause.
+The library decorates Angulars `$exceptionHandler` with a call to `Rollbar.error` with the catched exception and the cause.

+It also decorates Angulars '$log' provider and makes a call to `Rolbar.error`.

 License